solo-io/gloo/docs/content/installation/gateway/development/docker-compose-file/_index.md

 * `data/gloo-system/default.yaml` provides the initial configuration for the Gloo and Gateway containers, including where to store secrets, configs, and artifacts.

+* `data/config/gateways/gloo-system/gateway-proxy.yaml` defines additional configuration for the Gateway container.

 * `data/config/upstreams/gloo-system/petstore.yaml` defines an *Upstream* configuration for the Pet Store application that Gloo can use as a target to route requests.

-* `data/config/virtualservice/gloo-system/default.yaml` defines a default *Virtual Service* with routing rules to send traffic from the proxy to the Pet Store *Upstream*.
+* `data/config/virtualservices/gloo-system/default.yaml` defines a default *Virtual Service* with routing rules to send traffic from the proxy to the Pet Store *Upstream*.

 * `data/envoy-config.yaml` defines the configuration for the Envoy container.